During the lease term in Linville

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental home.
-However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Linville.
-Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental.
+However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Linville.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you rent out your investment in Linville
+- Before you put a renter in your property in Linville

 - Collections and evictions